CHICAGO BOAT ACCIDENT LAWYER

 When Are You Required to Report a Boating Accident?

 - Watercraft operator’s name, phone number, and address

 - Watercraft’s identification number, if any

 - Names of all other occupants on the watercraft or otherwise involved in the accident

-How Can a Boating Accident Attorney Help Me?
+How Can a Boat Accident Lawyer Help Me?

 - Mental anguish